 Fertile Farmlands - Glacial Rivers - Iceland's Second Largest City - Viking Horses

 Spend part of the day exploring enjoyable activities In Borgarfjordur.
 Visit the beautiful Hraunfossar and Barnafoss waterfalls, and the enormous Deildartunguhver, the most powerful hot springs in Europe.
 Nearby is the lovely Krauma Natural Geothermal spa where you can relax in a variety of hot pools and take in the beautiful views.
-Drive north through Borgarfjordur to the shores of Hunafloi bay and the towering mountains and horse breeding valley of Skagafjordur.
-Continue to Akureyri, the capital of the north.
-Overnight in North Iceland.
+Drive north through Borgarfjordur to the shores of Hunafloi Bay and the towering mountains and horse breeding valley of Skagafjordur.
+Overnight in north-west Iceland.

 Botanical Garden - Museums - 'Waterfall Of the Gods'